-- Fire requires three things: air, fuel, and heat.
-Take away any one and the fire goes out. - Demonstrate this with a wooden match and bottle.
+- Fire requires 3 things: air, fuel, & heat.
+Take away any 1 & the fire goes out. - Demonstrate this w/ a wooden match & bottle.

-- Have a Cub Scout strike a match (creating heat by friction). - Let it burn a moment (using oxygen to burn the wood or fuel), and then drop it into the bottle and place his hand over the top.
-This cuts off the oxygen and the match goes out even though there is still plenty of fuel. - Demonstrate this with a wooden match & a glass of water. - Have a Cub Scout strike a match and dip it into a glass of water.
-The water cuts off the air and cools the fuel, extinguishing the fire even quicker
+Have a Cub Scout strike a match (creating heat by friction).
+Let it burn a moment (using oxygen to burn the wood or fuel), and then drop it into the bottle & place his hand over the top.
+This cuts off the oxygen & the match goes out even though there is still plenty of fuel.

+• Demonstrate this with a wooden match & a glass of water.

+Have a Cub Scout strike a match and dip it into a glass of water.
+The water cuts off the air & cools the fuel, extinguishing the fire even quicker